Article

 Developing a QA Strategy with Generative AI

-In the ever-evolving landscape of Quality Assurance (QA), harnessing the potential of generative AI testing is a transformative journey.
+In the ever-evolving landscape of Quality Assurance (QA), harnessing the potential of generative AI for automation testing is a transformative journey.
 Here's a roadmap to guide your organization as it explores the realm of Generative testing:

 Set Clear Objectives: Kick off by defining your QA goals.
 Are you aiming to boost test coverage, reduce manual testing efforts, improve bug detection, or a combination of these?
 Clearly articulate your intentions to pave the way forward.